Prowl-Documentation/Prowl-Dgraph/README.md

 <pre>docker pull dgraph/dgraph</pre>

-Now you can actually run the dgraph command, by simply running:
+Now you can actually run the dgraph command, by simply running

 <pre>dgraph</pre>